-Moraine Lake Canoe Rental: Everything You Need to Know
+Moraine Lake Canoe Rental: Everything You NEED to Know

 A quintessential experience in the Rockies is to enjoy a Moraine Lake canoe.
 A paddle across Moraine Lake is an experience that we can not recommend enough.
-Only a few are fortunate enough to make it to this lake in the Canadian Rockies and even less dip a paddle in its waters.
+Only a few are fortunate enough to make it to this lake in the Canadian Rockies, and even less dip a paddle in its waters.

 The turquoise waters of Moraine Lake are framed by the magnificent Ten Peaks for a splendid scene.
 It’s an iconic view of Canada and at one point was on the back of the Canadian $20 bill.
-There is likely no lake in the world more beautiful to canoe than Moraine Lake.
+There is likely no lake in the world more beautiful to canoe on than Moraine Lake.

 See Also: